 Visit Bracciano Castle

-Bracciano Castle is the main attraction in this region.
+Bracciano Castle is the main historic landmark in this region.
 Built during the second half of the 15th century on a cliff that dominates the western shore of the lake, it was at the center of bitter conflicts between the aristocratic families of Rome for centuries.
 Thanks to the families that committed to its maintenance and constant improvement, Bracciano Castle is now a museum (but also available for private events, if you can afford it, lol, as Tom Cruise did on the occasion of his wedding with Katie Holmes).
 Explore Bracciano Castle on a weekday… you might have the whole place to yourself!
 The visit to the castle is totally worth the €8.50 entrance ticket.
 The rooms are decorated with ancient furniture and art collections, and the high ceilings are alive with frescoes from the late Renaissance period.
 One of Michelangelo’s disciples worked as an artist in this castle.
 From the windows and the gardens, you’ll see Lake Bracciano in all it’s peace and magnificence.
 An independent visit takes about an hour and a half.

 Touring the lake’s towns on a boat